Rhinemann/mage-hack/Core.md

 Whereas Attributes represent innate ability, Skills reflect behaviors learned and honed over a lifetime.
 These are things that could be practiced or learned from a book.

-Skills serve as the second of the three Prime Sets used in every roll.
+Skills serve as the second of the three Prime Sets used in every roll, rated from d4 to d12.

 Similarly to Attributes, Skills are divided into Mental, Physical, and Social categories.